-Principles of Consolidation - The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) and include accounts of the International Community Foundation and the ICF Center for Cross-Border Philanthropy, dba Olivewood Gardens.
+Principles of Consolidation - The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) and include accounts of the International Community Foundation and Olivewood Gardens and Learning Center.
 All intercompany balances and transactions have been eliminated in the accompanying consolidated financial statements.